Our 2026 LOOKBOOK IS HERE

 A global private equity firm hosted an annual C-Suite Leadership Summit for 200 portfolio company executives.
 The event was designed as an invitation-only, high-touch gathering for founders, CEOs, and operating partners.

-This was not a “conference.”
+This was not a conference.
 It was a curated executive retreat.

 The Brief

-The client’s ask was precise:
+The client’s directive was precise:

 “This room is all CEOs.
-The gifting experience needs to feel like a private boutique — not an activation.”
+The gifting experience needs to feel like a private boutique, not an activation.”

 • No visible bulk inventory